 Despite that, one limit that a few users found is that you can’t tap your card for purchases over $100; you’d have to swipe it and enter the pin code.

 Up to $100,000 in your Tangerine chequing account is insured by the Canadian Deposit Insurance Corporation (CDIC).
 You can also connect it with mobile wallets like Apple, Google, and Samsung Pay seamlessly.

 Tangerine offers a full suite of savings account offerings and has already paid out about $9.6 billion in interest to its bankers, thanks mainly to its massive user base.
 There is no monthly fee for any of the savings accounts and no minimum balance requirement, which is a plus.

-Savings Account: The interest rate doesn’t go beyond 0.1%, but there are no tiers.
+- Savings Account: The interest rate doesn’t exceed 0.1%, but there are no tiers.
 You can start earning 0.1% interest on any dollar amount in your Tangerine savings account.

 Like the interest rates on its chequing account, the savings account rates don’t really compare very well against the competition.
 You can easily get ten times the returns when you use other banks, especially on a TFSA or RRSP savings account.

 However, there is still a reason why many people prefer to bank with Tangerine: accounts like TFSA and RRSP are more for investing than they are for plain saving.